-Top 5 Architectural Wonders of I.M.
-Pei
+Top 5 Architectural Wonders of IM Pei

-We have visited the Louvre, but sadly, we knew that it caused a lot of controversy when it was designed and we knew that we enjoyed the opposing periods of architectural design on the grounds, but we never looked into the man that actually constructed the glass pyramid that we have all come to know so well.
+We have visited the Louvre, but we knew that it caused a lot of controversies when it was designed and we knew that we enjoyed the opposing periods of architectural design on the grounds, but we never looked into the man that actually constructed the glass pyramid that we have all come to know so well.

 He apparently has designed buildings all over the world and here are his top 5.